 Social media and its potential reach consumers around the globe already changed the face of traditional marketing, offering two-way communication with customers, and changing marketing from a passive to an active relationship with potential customers.
 But AI can extend this further with the ways in which machine and deep learning can make use of all that lovely customer information coming your way?

-“Slack bots” are AI that are specifically developed to have conversations with users.
-Firms can give their “bot” a name, a personality and the ability to encourage responses.
+“Slack bots” are AI that is specifically developed to have conversations with users.
+Firms can give their “bot” a name, a personality, and the ability to encourage responses.
 Alexa and Cortana are examples of this type of Slack bots, but in a social media context, firms can use them to post messages, respond to comments, and compare the potential reach and engagement levels of posts by comparing to previous uploads and comments, using machine learning.
 This is great news for online marketers since it takes much of the guesswork out of social media such that the firm optimizes both content and timing to generate engagement and produce market returns!
 An interesting aspect of using slack bots is that they can be invited to other channels and forums (but also be removed – so be sure their activities are managed properly).

-On the subject of managing data, text mining and analysis in social media is vital when you want to create a personalized or highly segmented marketing campaign and strategy.
-AI can extract relevant information and reduce the time spent considering potential audience responses as these are predicted by the AI based on available data.
-A question constantly asked in marketing is when is the best time to upload a post, is it morning, afternoon or evening, and how frequently should you post?
+On the subject of managing data, text mining and analysis in social media are vital when you want to create a personalized or highly segmented marketing campaign and strategy.
+AI can extract relevant information and reduce the time spent considering potential audience responses as these are predicted by the AI-based on available data.
+A question constantly asked in marketing is when is the best time to upload a post, is it morning, afternoon, or evening, and how frequently should you post?
 AI analyzes responses and engagements and predicts the best time to post information on different social media networks to gain the optimum level of engagement and interest in your products and services.
 So, AI has the major benefit in evaluating and analyzing all those lovely comments, photos, and responses (or ‘big data’, if you prefer) and taking some of the guesswork out of online marketing.
 That’s good news for you and equally, good news for your customers!